 In the living room most everyone has gathered around the fireplace, except for Qrow, who returns from exploring the other houses and claims that it’s the same in all of them: people in bed who look like they just went to sleep and never woke up.
 Everyone would freeze to death if they left Brunswick Farms during the snowstorm, so they split up to handle different tasks.
 Qrow does another sweep of the grounds, Ruby and Weiss go off to look for food, Yang and Blake search for vehicles, and Oscar tends to the fire while Maria finds a storybook to read.

 Yang and Blake explore a shed of odd equipment, including a large flatbed.
 When Yang peers through a window, she imagines seeing Adam Taurus outside unsheathing his sword.
 Startled, she admits to Blake that she still thinks back to the night when Adam cut off her arm.
 Blake says that he gets his power from his ability to control people and that she will protect Yang if he comes back for them.
 Yang is relieved at first but then becomes insulted that Blake wants to “protect” her.
 She curtly exits the shed, saying over her shoulder to a puzzled Blake that they can hook up the flatbed to her motorcycle, Bumblebee, so it can carry everyone.
-This scene, quickly reminding us of the effect that Adam has had on the two Huntresses-in-training, feels unnatural here, although it could have been a better fit for an alternative episode.
+An enjoyable character moment between the two Huntresses, this scene makes me curious as to whether or not Bumblebee (ship name for Yang and Blake) could actually become reality.
+I’m all for it if it were to happen, obviously.

 Back in the farmhouse, Weiss enters a room with Ruby and sets the candles alight with sparks of Dust from her Myrtenaster (a splendid bit of animation).
 The room turns out to be a bar, which Ruby hopes Qrow won’t discover; she says that he isn’t handling all this news about Brunswick Farms well, referring to his drunken tendencies.
 Weiss questions the journey to Atlas and reminds Ruby that Jinn said they can’t defeat Salem.
 Ruby’s response of disbelief makes Weiss excuse herself by saying that she’s tired and “really, really hates this place.”
 Upon entering a side room with more alcohol and a locked entrance to what they assume is a wine cellar, Ruby is excited to find a shelf of canned beans, much to Weiss’s dismay.
 Seconds after they leave the room to regather with everyone else, one of the double doors of the “wine cellar” creaks upward, pushing against its chained lock, and then thunks closed.